JMU School of Music Ensembles and Faculty

 Brass Band

 The JMU Brass Band is one of only a few collegiate brass bands in the United States.
-Formed in the Fall of 2000, the band has twice been named the North American Brass Band Association 1st Section Champion (2004, 2005) and was the 2006, 2007, 2010, 2016, and 2019 NABBA Championship Section Runner-up.
+Formed in the Fall of 2000, the band has thrice been named the North American Brass Band Association 1st Section Champion (2004, 2005, 2024) and was the 2006, 2007, 2010, 2016, and 2019 NABBA Championship Section Runner-up.
 The group maintains an active performance schedule throughout the academic year, performing regularly both on and off-campus.
 The band is regularly ranked in the top 150 brass bands worldwide according to World of Brass/British Bandsman rankings.

 Marching Royal Dukes